 If you can only spare one-day to brush up on your business writing, this is the session you need.
 Using the SCORE approach, you will learn how to write clear and concise letters and emails.
 We will also focus on the tone of your documents so your messages come across in a courteous – not curt – fashion.

-Business Writing: Best Practices is a workshop designed to help business people with the challenge of writing effective letters and emails.
+Business Writing: Best Practices is a workshop designed to provide public and private sector employees with the basic tools and information they need to produce effective reports and emails.

 WHO SHOULD ATTEND: